yodkwtf/python-fundamentals/README.md

 ## Getting Python

 - Go to [www.python.org](https://www.python.org/)
-- Click the download btn and choose the best option for your system.
+- Click the download btn and choose the best option for your system
-- Install python and check the `python path` checkbox during the process.
+- Install python and check the `python path` checkbox during the process
-- Installed. 🚀
+- Installed! 🚀

 > To check if you have python, open a terminal like cmd and type `python --version`.
 If you have python in your system it will show the version or else you don't have it